Unified ab initio quantum-electrodynamical density-functional theory for cavity-modified electron-phonon-photon coupling in solids: Introduction

 While \ac{QEDFT} has achieved considerable success in capturing cavity-modified electronic properties in atoms and molecules, its extension to periodic solids is still under active development.
-Important progress has already been made, including \ac{QEDFT}-based studies of electron-phonon coupling and superconductivity in cavities~\cite{lu2024cavity}, which already contained several key theoretical components used here.
-However, these components were introduced primarily in the context of specific applications, without a fully explicit and systematic formulation of the underlying response framework for periodic materials.
-In particular, a transparent derivation that rigorously connects the cavity-modified electronic ground state to phonons, \ac{IFC}, Born effective charges, dielectric tensors, and ultimately, optical spectra has been lacking.
-Establishing a rigorous and unified QEDFT-based framework that systematically links the cavity-modified ground state to \ac{DFPT}-level response functions and experimentally relevant optical observables is therefore essential.
+Important progress has already been made, including QEDFT-based studies of electron-phonon coupling and superconductivity in cavities~\cite{lu2024cavity}, which laid important groundwork for applying \ac{QEDFT} to coupled electron, phonon, and photon degrees of freedom in periodic materials.
+However, these theoretical ingredients were introduced primarily in the context of specific applications, without a fully explicit and systematic formulation of the underlying response framework for periodic materials.
+In particular, a transparent derivation that connects the cavity-modified electronic ground state to phonons, \ac{IFC}, Born effective charges, dielectric tensors, and ultimately, optical spectra has not yet been fully established.
+This motivates a rigorous and unified QEDFT-based framework that systematically links the cavity-modified ground state to \ac{DFPT}-level response functions and experimentally relevant optical observables.

 In this work, we address these challenges by developing a unified \ac{QEDFT}-based framework for periodic solids that consistently treats electrons, phonons, and photons at the first-principles level.
 Starting from the most general non-relativistic \ac{PF} Hamiltonian formulated in the velocity gauge, we systematically disentangle the electron-photon coupled subsystem from the nuclear subsystem under physically well-justified approximations.
 Within this framework, we formulate \ac{DFPT} for lattice vibrations in the cavity, thereby providing a complete and explicit QEDFT-DFPT description of phonons and electric polarization-related quantities.
 Complemented by real-time \ac{QEDFT} calculations, the framework allows us to compute optical absorption spectra of periodic solids inside cavities.
 We apply this unified approach to wurtzite \ac{GaN} embedded in an optical cavity and demonstrate how vacuum fluctuations modify its electronic and phononic structures, electronic polarization, and optical response, as summarized in Fig.~\ref{fig1:summary}.
 By consolidating and extending previous \ac{QEDFT}-based treatments, our work provides a comprehensive \emph{ab initio} framework for studying vibrational, polarization and optical properties of cavity quantum materials and for directly connecting theoretical predictions with experimentally accessible signatures of light-matter interaction.